 I’m resident hermit, tea nerd, bibliophile, dark fusion dancer, and CEO (Creative Endarkenment Overseer) at The Black Stone Hermitage, a contemplative Norse polytheist monastic retreat in Portland, OR.
 I live as an amateur nun in a haven of solitude made possible only by a web of thriving community relationships.
 I’m a proud hugger of trees with a special affection for conifers, particularly Red Spruce, Douglas Fir, and Western Redcedar.
 I’m a big fan of Scaravelli-inspired and restorative yoga.

 I’ve been working on my book manuscript On The Leisure Track: Rethinking the Job Culture for over ten years.
 Progress continues, even if it’s at a glacial and sporadic pace.
-Thanks to my patrons on Patreon, I’ve had a little more time to write lately, which is good news indeed!

 I can often be found sipping lapsang souchong or pu-erh tea, practicing my Swedish, supporting the movement for unconditional basic income, quoting feminist philosophers, investigating the acoustics of caves and other endarkened subterranean spaces, or hiking in the temperate Cascadian rainforests (with frequent pauses to appreciate the lush mosses and lichens).

 Please send press inquiries, reprint permissions requests, etc. via e-mail:

 Although I read all e-mail I receive, I’m unable to answer all of it; if I did, I’d have no time left for writing and being an amateur hermit nun!